juliuscarlo/nano-detector/readme.md

 Relative paths in the project are handled in a way that ensures compatibility with both Windows and Linux path conventions.

-# TO-Dos

-- remove print statements

-- logging time the duration of the annotations and show t/image start and end if its running if folder was empty etc

-- unit-tests

-- remove comments in detector (# tensorflow...import and inference)